JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ## i.
 Prerequisite: Download necessary code packages

-Following the instructions on the preparation (https://github.com/JETSCAPE/SummerSchool2022), you should have already downloaded all the code packages needed. **If you haven't downloaded the packages yet**, you can follow the steps below to do so.
-Below is the scripts to run in your  `Terminal` to get ready.
+**Following the instructions on the preparation (https://github.com/JETSCAPE/SummerSchool2022), you should have already downloaded all the code packages needed.
+If you haven't downloaded the packages yet**, you can follow the steps below to do so.
+Below are the scripts to run in your  `Terminal` to get ready.

 ```shell
 # get into home directory